 24. Choose the right web font

-While you should try to avoid using serif fonts unless they're very sharp and easy to read, mobiles have advanced enough that you can be more creative with type and you can now embed fonts on a mobile site.
+While you should try to avoid using serif fonts unless they're very sharp and easy to read, mobiles have advanced enough that you can be more creative with type and you can embed fonts on a mobile site.
 You still need to keep things as simple as possible for users, though.
-For more on how to choose web fonts, read this article.
+Also read our article on responsive typography tips.

 25. Don't get hung up on different devices